Tia-Ali/character-casting-booth/CSS_tutorial/CSS_intro.md

 ### Backgrounds

 You can style the background of any element with a color or image.

+For a consistent background across your whole page apply the background-color style rule to the body of your HTML page.

 ```css
 body {